 Share the current status of your product as well as any accomplishments you’ve achieved so far.
 Share upcoming improvements that are coming down the pipeline.
 Don’t forget to include how you plan on using incoming investments!

-While industry jargon and acronyms may sound impressive, you will either lose your audience’s attention while they try to figure out what you’re saying or you will spend too much time explaining the definition of these terms.
+Jargon: While industry jargon and acronyms may sound impressive, you will either lose your audience’s attention while they try to figure out what you’re saying or you will spend too much time explaining the definition of these terms.
 Don’t be afraid to show your expertise but also connect with your audience on a human level.

 If possible at your stage, try having something that can show off the functionality and details of your product.
 Giving your audience the chance to step into the shoes of a consumer and see how your product looks and feels will make a more memorable experience.